 As you can see, you have a lot to consider before purchasing your first set of clubs.
 But if you follow the guide above, you will have no problem quickly identifying the right set for you.

-Remember, your shaft, grip, club head, and hosel impact the overall result of your shot, and if you are playing with the wrong setup, you will not have much fun on the course.
+Remember, your shaft, grip, club head, and hosel impact the overall result of your shot, and if you play with the wrong setup, you will not have much fun on the course.

-Based on the details we covered in our review on the best beginners golf club sets, we determined that Callaway’s Strata Complete set is the way to go.
+Based on the details we covered in our reviews on the best golf clubs for beginners, we determined that Callaway’s Strata Complete set is the way to go.
 The clubs are affordable, forgiving, and feature everything you need to get you from the tee box to the hole.

-If you are a beginner looking for your first set of clubs, you can take a closer look at the Callaway Strata set here.
+If you are a beginner looking for your first set of clubs, you can take a closer look at the Callaway Strata set.